Slashgear/personal-blog/src/pages/react-redux-pitfalls-and-best-pratices/index.md

 ---
-title: "React/Redux: pitfalls and best practices"
+title: 'React/Redux: pitfalls and best practices'
 description:
   We use React and Redux for almost 4 years at Bedrock on our video platform named 6play.
   Good practices and mistakes to be avoided have been gathered in this article.